ED VoxPop is where we ask people different survey questions and get responses to conduct sort of a poll of our own.

 All the aspects are crucial in understanding violence.
 They do not work in isolation from one another.

 History and politics definitely shape the relationships between different people across cultures in the long run.
-History and politics make deep rooted impacts.
+History and politics make deep-rooted impacts.

-However, we should not undermine the role of small acts of human agency, especially, their role in creation of interactive links.
+However, we should not undermine the role of small acts of human agency, especially, their role in the creation of interactive links.

 Let us know in the comments section below about what you think is the cause of communal tension in India.

 Design credits: Deeksha Kumar